kenaubry/Minitalk/README.md

 Minitalk :

-* Doesn't manipulate memory, only uses of bitwise.
+* Doesn't manipulate memory, only uses of bitwise to send messages between a client and a server.
 * Some resources for bitwise :
   - https://en.wikipedia.org/wiki/Bitwise_operation
   - https://www.geeksforgeeks.org/bitwise-operators-in-c-cpp/